 Party-wise Average Election Expenses

-The party wise average election expenses shows that the average spending for 44 MLAs from BJP is Rs 16.99 lakhs (60.7% of the expense limit).
+The party-wise average election expenses show that the average spending for 44 MLAs from BJP is Rs 16.99 lakhs (60.7% of the expense limit).
 For 21 MLAs from INC, the average election expenditure is Rs 11.80 lakhs (42.2% of the expense limit) and for 2 independent MLAs, the average election expenditure is Rs 16.94 Lakhs (60.5% of the expense limit).
 1 MLA from CPI (M) has spent Rs.
 8.21 lakhs (29.3% of the expense limit).